DiscountingCashFlows/readthedocs/docs/source/functions.rst

 ``forecast()`` function:
 ************************

-The forecast function adds forecasted points to the chart.
+Adds forecasted points to the chart.
 These points can be considered as 'assumptions' on the chart.
 For example, we could project the next 10 years of free cash flow and, by using the forecast function, we can make each forecasted point draggable and editable in the forecast table.

 .. note::